EnderGamerXPnew/god-modpack/README.md

--securitycraft block/security camera PARTIALSOFTLOCK (the camera only to is default key control even if the mod try to make you otherwise)
+-securitycraft block/security camera PARTIALSOFTLOCK (the camera only react to is default key control even if the mod try to make you otherwise)